 For federal income tax purposes, JM had elected for the qualified assets of the Trust to be taxed as a Designated Settlement Fund (DSF).
 Income and expenses associated with the DSF are taxed in accordance with Section 468B of the Internal Revenue Code, which obligates JM to pay for any federal income tax liability imposed upon the DSF.
 In addition, pursuant to an agreement between JM and the Trust, JM is obligated to pay for any income tax liability of the Trust.
 In a subsequent separate agreement between the Trust and JM to facilitate the sale of JM to a third party, JM paid the Trust \$90 million to settle the JM obligation to the Trust.
-In return, the Trust terminated JM's contractual liability for income taxes of the DSF and agreed to indemnify JM in respect for all future income taxes of the Trust and established an escrow fund to secure such indemnification.
-The statutory income taxes.
+In return, the Trust terminated JM's contractual liability for income taxes of the DSF and agreed to indemnify JM with respect to all future income taxes of the Trust and established an escrow fund to secure such indemnification.
+The statutory income tax rate for this DSF is 15%.
+As a Delaware domiciled trust, the Trust is not subject to state income taxes.
 CRMC files separate federal and state corporate income tax returns.

-As of December 31, 2020 and 2019, the Trust has recorded a net deferred tax liability from net unrealized gains on investment securities of approximately \$48.3 million and \$41.9 million, respectively.
-As of December 31, 2020 and 2019, the Trust had net income taxes payable of \$0.7 million and \$0.2 million, respectively.
-These amounts are included within accrued expenses as of December 31, 2020 and 2019 on the consolidated special-purpose statements of net claimants' equity.
+As of December 31, 2021 and 2020, the Trust has recorded a net deferred tax liability from net unrealized gains on investment securities of approximately \$52.3 million and \$48.3 million, respectively.
+As of December 31, 2021, the Trust had prepaid net income taxes of \$0.8 million.
+As of December 31, 2020, the Trust had net income taxes payable of \$0.7 million.
+These amounts are included within deposits and other assets as of December 31, 2021 and accrued expenses as of December 31, 2020, respectively, in the consolidated special-purpose statements of net claimants' equity.